Xabi Irureta

-Xabier 'Xabi' Iruretagoiena Arantzamendi (born 21 March 1986), commonly known as Irureta, is a Spanish footballer who plays as a goalkeeper for FC La Unión Atlético.
+Xabier 'Xabi' Iruretagoiena Arantzamendi (born 21 March 1986), commonly known as Irureta, is a Spanish former footballer who played as a goalkeeper.

 He spent most of his professional career with Eibar, representing the club in all three major levels of Spanish football while appearing in 229 matches in all competitions.

 Club career

 Eibar

 Born in Ondarroa, Biscay, Irureta made his senior debut with local Real Unión in the 2005–06 season, in the Segunda División B. In summer 2006, he moved to amateurs CD Aurrerá Ondarroa also in his native Basque Country.

 In July 2007, Irureta joined SD Eibar, being initially assigned to the reserves in the Tercera División.
 He played his first game as a professional on 30 May 2009, starting in a 3–0 Segunda División away loss against Xerez CD, and made a further three appearances during the campaign as the side suffered relegation after finishing in 21st position.

 Irureta was definitely promoted to the main squad in July 2009, being named first choice ahead of Zigor Goikuria.
 In 2012–13, he appeared in 46 matches (34 in the league, 4,126 minutes of action) to help Eibar return to the second division after a four-year absence.

 On 20 February 2014, Irureta signed a new two-year deal with the club, which was promoted to La Liga for the first time ever.
 He made his debut in the competition on 24 August aged 28, in a 1–0 home victory over Real Sociedad.